jessicawyc/Macie-auto-tag/README.md

     --id $id --region=$region --query 'ActionTargetArn' --output text) echo $caarn
 ```
-The output will be the custom action's arn,like below, copy this arn,we will use it next step
+The output will be the custom action's arn,like below:

 ```
 arn:aws:securityhub:<region>:<accountid>:action/custom/tag
 ```
 ### Step 2 Create Eventbridge Rule and Lambda

 Run Cloudformation template in only the aggregated region of security hub.
+### CLI command
 The command is quite similiar, make sure you use the right yaml file.
 Set Parameter
 ```
 stackname=sechub-macie-autotag